Sebi proposes new framework for AIFs to strengthen corporate governance rules | Business

 The Securities and Exchange Board of India (Sebi) has sought comments on the proposal till May 31.

-Last month, the markets regulator had asked alternative investment funds to provide an option of ''direct plan'' for investors and introduced a trail model for distribution commission in order to bring transparency in expenses and curb mis-selling.
+Last month, the markets regulator had asked AIFs funds to provide an option of ''direct plan'' for investors and introduced a trail model for distribution commission in order to bring transparency in expenses and curb mis-selling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)